 Extending your loft could be the perfect solution if you need to add an extra room to your North London home, and a rear house extension is not an option due to planning restrictions or the garden space not being sufficient.
-Our team of experienced loft conversion specialists can turn your unused attic space into an extra bedroom with clever space-saving solutions such as a fitted wardrobe or a staircase with built-in chest of drawers.
+Our team of loft conversion specialists in north London can turn your unused attic space into an extra bedroom with clever space-saving solutions such as a fitted wardrobe or a staircase with built-in chest of drawers.
 This will add even more living space and value to your house.
 Years of experience in this field of work means that we can advise you on every aspect of your London loft project.
-We work under fully insured conditions, and all our work comes with a ten-year structural warranty and one year of repair service.
+We work under fully insured conditions, and all our work comes with a ten-year structural warranty and one year of repair services.

 You might not need planning permission for a rear dormer.
 Front dormer and mansard extensions will require approval from the local authority.